acai1031/-Recipes-Research-Project/README.md

     | ingredients    | object |
     | n_ingredients  | int64  |

+2. Adjust column datatype<br>
-2. Convert time information `submitted` and `date` into datetime
+    Convert `submitted` and `date` columns into datetime for easy calculation and get time information from time stamps.<br>
-3. Convert the value of `tags`, `steps`, and `ingredients` columns into list of strings
+    Convert the value of `tags`, `steps`, and `ingredients` columns into list of strings. <br>
+3. Convert `nutrition` column to list format, and assign each value into individual columns<br>
-4. Create individual columns for each value in the `nutrition` column, titled as `calories`, `total fat`, `sugar`, `sodium`, `protein`, `saturated fat`, and `carbohydrates`
+    The `nutrition` is shown with string datatype, which is incorrect from the perspective of its content.
+Thus, we convert it into list of floats, and create individual columns for each kind of nutrition, with column names `calories`, `total fat`, `sugar`, `sodium`, `protein`, `saturated fat`, and `carbohydrates`.
-5. Left merge the recipes and interactions datasets together.
+4. Left merge the recipes and interactions datasets together<br>
+    Merge on unique `recipe_id` for easy comparison and connection between recipe and rating.<br>
-6. Fill all ratings of 0 with np.nan. #missing justification.
+5. Fill all ratings of 0 with np.nan<br>
+    The existence of rating 0 might due to missingness value that people forget to fill in the rate for this recipe, and thus set to a default value 0.
+Thus, we replace 0 with np.nan to show missingness.
-7. Find the average rating per recipe, as a Series, named as `avg_rating` and assign this series back to the recipes dataset.
+6. Find the average rating per recipe, as a Series, named as `avg_rating` and assign this series back to the recipes dataset.

 ### Cleaning Result
 1. cleaned recipe dataframe `recipe`